Solau92/DevFS-Projet-5-Testez-une-application-full-stack/ReadMe.md

 And navigate to http://localhost:4200.

 NB : if you have run the *script.sql* file, you can use theses credentials to log in :
-   . user : yoga@studio.com
+   * user : yoga@studio.com
-   . password : test!1234
+   * password : test!1234

 ### **Testing the app**

-#### Unitary test
+#### Unitary / integration tests

-To launch all the unit tests, run the following command at the root of the front project : `npm run test`.
+To launch all the unit / integration tests, run the following command at the root of the front project : `npm run test`.

 The reports are available in the folder : *./front/coverage/jest/lcov-report*  (open *index.html* file).

+You can also access a summary of the report in the folder : *./coverage-reports* (file *jest-report.html*).

-#### E2E
+#### E2E tests

-To launch all the unit tests, run the following command at the root of the front project : `npm run e2e`.
+To launch all the tests, run the following command at the root of the front project : `npm run e2e`.

-To generate the coverage report, run the commmand `npm run e2e:coverage`.
+To generate the coverage report, run the commmand `npm run e2e:coverage`. </br>
 The reports are available in the folder : *./front/coverage/lcov-report* (open *index.html* file).

+You can also access a summary of the report in the folder : *./coverage-reports* (file *cypress-report.html*).

-## - **Version**
+## ** - Version - **

 1.0.0